-Re: Audit of the 2015 Financial Statements of the Wisconsin Retirement System
+Re: Audit of the 2016 Financial Statements of the Wisconsin Retirement System

-Dear Mr. Chrisman:
+Dear Mr. Chrisman,

-Thank you for the opportunity to review and comment on the audit of the 2015 financial statements of the Wisconsin Retirement System (WRS).
+Thank you for the opportunity to review and comment on the audit of the 2016 financial statements of the Wisconsin Retirement System (WRS).
 The WRS continues to be in a strong financial position due to its unique design and fiscal discipline.
-The funding ratio of nearly 100% under the funding methodology and 98.2% under the Governmental Accounting Standards Board (GASB) financial reporting methodology demonstrates this.
-As noted in your report, the funding ratio calculated under GASB standards will fluctuate year to year due to the use of fair market value of WRS assets in the calculation.
+The funding ratio of nearly 100% under the funding methodology demonstrates this.
+Also, as noted in your report, the funding ratio calculated under the Governmental Accounting Standards Board (GASB) financial reporting methodology of 99.1% was the highest funded ratio of a WRS peer group and increased from 98.2% the prior year.